 Charity of Choice

 Anvil has provided pro bono digital marketing services to a host of local charities throughout the years, increasing the online visibility of each organization.
-Each quarter, Anvil employees participate in a Charity of Choice competition where they get to nominate a local organization they support.
-Nominees are voted on internally to determine the top 5, and this short list goes to a social media vote through Facebook.
-The organization with the most votes wins $2,500 in pro bono services from Anvil.
+Each quarter, Anvil employees participate in a Charity of Choice competition where they get to nominate a local organization they support to win $2,500 in Anvil Services to use for any digital marketing help they need.

-- PDXWIT: PDXWIT is a community-based non-profit organization.
-Their purpose is to strengthen the Portland women in tech community by offering: educational programs, partnerships, mentorships, resources, and opportunities.
-They are unifying a supportive environment for current and potential women in tech, all of whom are committed to helping each other.
-Their goal is to bring together and empower women in tech and to encourage others to pursue tech careers.
-This is their step toward reducing the gender imbalance in the industry and addressing the current negative effects of that imbalance on women.
+PDXWIT is a community-based non-profit organization.
+Our purpose is to strengthen the Portland women in tech community by offering: educational programs, partnerships, mentorships, resources and opportunities.
+We are unifying a supportive environment for current and potential women in tech, all of whom are committed to helping each other.
+Our goal is to bring together and empower women in tech and to encourage others to pursue tech careers.
+This is our step toward reducing the gender imbalance in the industry and addressing the current negative effects of that imbalance on women.

 Previous winners include: